IIPLA News

 Ready-to-post copy includes the article link.

-Celebrating 250 Years of American Innovation Through Inventors’ Stories As the United States marks 250 years of independence, the United States Patent and Trademark Office (USPTO) honors the legacy of American inventors and entrepreneurs whose creativity and determination have driven techno...
+Celebrating 250 Years of American Innovation Through Inventors’ Stories As the United States marks 250 years of independence, the United States Patent and Trademark Office (USPTO) commemorates the nation’s inventive spirit by showcasing stories of inventors and entrepreneurs who transformed...
 Read the full IIPLA article: https://iipla.org/news/celebrating-250-years-of-american-innovation-through-inventors-stories

 Related Coverage